tegardevINF/tegardevINF/README.md

 - [ ] Optimize **LLM Inference** latency (Quantization & Distillation)
 - [ ] Contribute to **Open Source** AI/ML libraries

+### 🔮 2026 Goals
+- [ ] Lead a team of backend engineers in a high-scale startup
+- [ ] Publish a technical paper on Efficient LLM Serving
+- [ ] Speak at a major tech conference (PyCon / KubeCon)

 </div>

 ---